 const along with the data type to create a variable ensures that the value

 of the declared variable cannot be changed.

 Such an unchangeable variable is known as a constant, since its value is just that.

-In this case, "identifier" is another term for variable name, so the error message is saying that the variable name is not valid, or is "unexpected".
+In this case, the complier didn’t know what to do with the space, so the error message is saying that the variable name is not valid, or is “unexpected”.

 Following these guidelines will prevent you from creating illegal variable names.
 While this is important, we should also strive to create good variable names.

 Writing good code is about more than writing code that simply works and accomplishes the task at-hand.
 It is also about writing code that can be read, updated, and maintained as easily as possible.
 How to write code that achieves these goals is a theme we will return to again and again.